Professional Tips and Tricks for Recovering NAS Qsan XCubeSAN XS3226 Data from RAID Arrays

 By following these recommended practices, you can significantly reduce the risk of complete data loss in the event of a disaster.

-Although NAS XCubeSAN XS3226 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeSAN XS3226 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view